Here are the best types of salsa worth making! You can make this Mexican sauce or dip with fresh tomatoes, tomatillos, mangos, black beans, and more.

 - Baked potatoes: Add as a topping to Mexican sweet potatoes or roasted sweet potatoes.

-- Nachos: Sprinkle onto loaded nachos or vegan nachos.
+- Nachos: Sprinkle onto sheet pan nachos or vegan nachos.

 - Avocados: Spoon into fresh or grilled avocados.